All Episodes

 Sometimes the National Institutes of Health will administer experimental drugs all the time.

-It does happen, but not all the time.
+But not all the time.

 So that's as much as I have been able to learn here just in a short three and a half, four minute time out the bottom of the hour.

-And if it works, then the virus suffers, it is harmed and it is weakened, and there's a reversal of symptoms.
+And if it works, then the virus suffers, it is harmed, and it is weakened, and there's a reversal of symptoms.

 That has apparently happened here.

-Well, the answer, why not?
+Well, you have to, why not?

 Why not use Americans as the guinea pigs?

-I mean, we well, why not?
+I mean, why not?

-If it's not gonna work, why not try to Americans first spare anybody else potential suffering is any number of things.
+If it's not going to work, why not try to Americans first?

 The point is, we shared with you the Facebook post yesterday, read to you this really caustic and mean post aimed at people who are alarmed here that we're bringing Ebola patients into this country for the first time ever.